torynfarr/logger/client/README.md

 ## Additional Information

 - The application is intended to be used as scripts in a Unity project.
-- There is a dependancy on the *Newtonsoft.Json* package.
+- There is a dependency on the *Newtonsoft.Json* package.
 - The application requires network connectivity.
 - The middleware application is required if the client script is running on the same computer as the server application.